sfajfer/Master-of-Gu/chapters/11-Combat.md

 ## Combat Actions

-### Use Activations
+### Activate Gu
 Your Activations can be used to activate Gu as well as to utilize the lingering effects of many Gu, such as directing manifestations.
 You may activate a number of Gu equal to your **Activations** attribute.
 You may activate each at any time during your turn, including in the middle of movement, but you cannot activate a Gu when it is not your turn.
 You may activate the same Gu multiple times, unless you are sustaining it.
 Using up your activations does not prevent you from activating Gu using your reactions.

 ### Activate a Killer Move
 Pick a killer move for which you have all the Gu and enough primeval essence for all activations.
 For every activation in the killer move over your **Activations** attribute, take 1 damage to your soul.
 The killer move activates, applying its effect.
-If the killer move has the [**Sustained**] keyword, you take 1 damage to your soul any time you activate a Gu while also sustaining the killer move.
+If the killer move has the [**Sustained**] keyword, you take 1 damage to your soul any time you activate a Gu while sustaining the killer move.

 ### Melee Attack
 Melee attacks made against a target incapable of moving automatically succeed.